alttch/pptop/README.md

 ## Console mode

 With "`" button, remote Python console can be opened.
-It has no full functionality like a standard Python console, but it supports all frequently used features, like importing modules, defining functions and variables, executing functions and loops.
+It has no full functionality like a standard Python console, but supports all frequently used features, like importing modules, defining functions and variables, executing functions and loops etc.

 [![asciicast](https://asciinema.org/a/262587.svg)](https://asciinema.org/a/262587)

+Each console has own *globals*, which are preserved until ppTOP is quit and injected server is terminated.

 ## Plugin docs